Biden order to boost mining may not have quick payoff

 "I believe this is going to be the second coming of environmental destruction,'' said Day Hinkey, a member of the Fort McDermitt Paiute and Shoshone tribe and an organizer with People of Red Mountain, a group that opposes the vast Thacker Pass lithium mine in northern Nevada.

 Another Nevada lithium mine is planned near a desert ridge where a rare wildflower has been proposed for listing as an endangered species.
-The mine’s developer, Australia-based Ioneer, said habitat protections for the rare Tiehm’s buckwheat will not affect its planned mining activities.
+The mine’s developer, Australia-based Ioneer, said the expected habitat protections for the rare Tiehm’s buckwheat would not affect its mining activities, and company operations would not jeopardize conservation of the species.

 Matthew Daly, The Associated Press